alchemyplatform/aa-sdk/site/packages/aa-core/accounts/optional/signTypedDataWith6492.md

 The typed data to sign

 - `domain: TypedDataDomain` -- The typed data domain
-- `types: Object` -- the type definitions for the typed data
+- `types: Object` -- The type definitions for the typed data
-- `primaryType: inferred String` -- the primary type to extract from types and use in value
+- `primaryType: inferred String` -- The primary type to extract from types and use in value
-- `message: inferred from types & primaryType` -- the message, inferred from
+- `message: inferred from types & primaryType` -- The typed message object